boyfriendnibluefairy/boyfriendnibluefairy.github.io/README.md

  - Simulation of converging lens and diverging Lens
  - Simulation of amplitude-based test object using SLM

+This README.md file is under construction.
+But the steps presented below is sufficient for you to simulate light propagation from a laser, passing through lens, and passing through your test object.
+More features will be added soon.

 ## Examples of How To Use (Alpha Version)